kraker/alexkraker.com/content/resume/resume_v2.md

 800 servers in cloud environments with an SLA uptime of 99.5% or better and 99.95% or better for systems in high-availability configurations.
-Ansible automation subject matter expert (SME), Kubernetes administrator, and Jenkins CI administrator with over 1200 commits contributed spanning 10 unique projects 4 of which were "greenfield" projects delivered supporting core infrastructure.
+Ansible automation subject matter expert (SME), Kubernetes administrator, and Jenkins CI administrator with nearly 10,000 lines of code contributed spanning 10 unique projects, 4 of which were "greenfield" projects delivered supporting core infrastructure.

 ## Experience